ryjones/h1/policy.md

 Only those projects listed, and the identified repositories are in scope.
 If you have any questions, please ask us at security@hyperledger.org BEFORE performing any testing.

 ## Out of Scope
-* All of the Linux Foundation infrastructure in general and all of the Hyperledger infrastructure, specifically.
+* All of the Linux Foundation infrastructure in general and all of the Hyperledger Foundation infrastructure, specifically.
 * Any Hyperledger projects that have not reached 1.0 status.
 Only issues found against Hyperledger Fabric 1.0+ will be eligible for bounties.
 * All test code.
 If you identify any scopes not listed above that you believe belong to Hyperledger, please let us know at security@hyperledger.org BEFORE performing any testing.